Bundling and Pushing a Theme

 To initiate bundling and pushing, enter the following on the command line:

-Stencil CLI is designed to display the same notifications, prompts, and selection options that you would receive when using the control panel’s GUI.
-Below are some of the notifications and interactions you might see.
+Stencil CLI displays the same notifications, prompts, and selection options you would receive when using the control panel's GUI.
+The following sections will describe the notifications and interactions you might see.

 Stencil CLI will display

 warnings for individual substeps in bundling and uploading your theme.
 If bundling is successful, you will next see a

 Upon successful upload, you will receive the prompt,

 Would you like to apply your theme to your store at <storehash>? (y/N).
 Any response except

 Y processes as "No." You can always apply the theme later through the control panel.

 If you chose to apply the newly uploaded theme, you will receive the prompt: "Which variation would you like to apply?
 (Use arrow keys)"

 Use your arrow keys to move the selection caret/highlight to the variation you want, and then press

 Stencil CLI will then confirm which variation is active on the storefront.